VR Simulation

 Try it again

-The learner replays the same conversation as often as they like, trying new ways to say things and getting more fluent each time.
+The trainee replays the same conversation as often as they like, trying different approaches and getting more confident each time.

 Who it's for